Enable replication to Azure for VMware VMs

 View and manage VM properties

-Next, you verify the properties of the source machine.
+Next, verify the properties of the source virtual machine.
 Remember that the Azure VM name needs to conform with Azure virtual machine requirements.

-- Click Settings > Replicated items >, and then select the machine.
-The Essentials page shows information about machine settings and status.
+Go to Settings > Replicated items, and then select the virtual machine.
+The Essentials page shows information about the VM's settings and status.

-- In Compute and Network > Compute properties, you can change multiple VM propoerties:
+In Compute and Network > Compute properties, you can change multiple VM properties.

-Azure VM name - Modify the name to comply with Azure requirements if necessary
+- Azure VM name: Modify the name to meet Azure requirements, if necessary.

-Target VM size or VM type - The default VM size is chosen based on the source VM size.
-You can select a different VM size based on the need any time before failover.
-Note that VM disk size is also based on source disk size and it can only be changed post failover.
-Learn more on disk sizes and IOPS in our Scalability targets for disks article.
+- Target VM size or VM type: The default VM size is chosen based on parameters that include disk count, NIC count, CPU core count, memory, and available VM role sizes in the target Azure region.
+Azure Site Recovery picks the first available VM size that satisfies all the criteria.
+You can select a different VM size based on your needs at any time before failover.
+The VM disk size is also based on source disk size, and it can only be changed after failover.
+Learn more about disk sizes and IOPS rates at Scalability and performance targets for VM disks.

-Resource Group - You can select a resource group from which a machine becomes part of a post failover.
-You can change this setting any time before failover.
-Post failover, if you migrate the machine to a different resource group, the protection settings for that machine break.
+- Resource group: You can select a resource group, from which a virtual machine becomes a part of a post failover.
+You can change this setting at any time before failover.
+After failover, if you migrate the virtual machine to a different resource group, the protection settings for that virtual machine break.

-Availability Set - You can select an availability set if your machine needs to be part of a post failover.
-While you're selecting an availability set, keep in mind that:
+- Availability set: You can select an availability set if your virtual machine needs to be a part of a post failover.
+When you select an availability set, keep the following information in mind:

-- Only availability sets belonging to the specified resource group are listed.
+- Only availability sets that belong to the specified resource group are listed.

-- Machines with different virtual networks cannot be a part of the same availability set.
+- VMs that are on different virtual networks can't be a part of the same availability set.

 - Only virtual machines of the same size can be a part of an availability set.

-- You can also view and add information about the target network, subnet, and IP address assigned to the Azure VM.
+You can also add information about the target network, subnet, and IP address that's assigned to the Azure VM.

-- In Disks, you can see the operating system and data disks on the VM to be replicated.
+In Disks, you can see the operating system and data disks on the VM that will be replicated.

 Configure networks and IP addresses

-- The number of network adapters is dictated by the size you specify for the target virtual machine, as follows:
+The number of network adapters is dictated by the size that you specify for the target virtual machine, as follows:

-- If the number of network adapters on the source machine is less than or equal to the number of adapters allowed for the target machine size, then the target has the same number of adapters as the source.
+- If the number of network adapters on the source virtual machine is less than or equal to the number of adapters that are allowed for the target VM's size, the target has the same number of adapters as the source.

-- If the number of adapters for the source virtual machine exceeds the number allowed for the target size, then the target size maximum is used.
-For example, if a source machine has two network adapters and the target machine size supports four, the target machine has two adapters.
-If the source machine has two adapters but the supported target size only supports one, then the target machine has only one adapter.
+- If the number of adapters for the source virtual machine exceeds the number that's allowed for the target VM's size, the target size maximum is used.
+For example, if a source virtual machine has two network adapters and the target VM's size supports four, the target virtual machine has two adapters.
+If the source VM has two adapters but the target size only supports one, the target VM has only one adapter.

 - If the virtual machine has multiple network adapters, they all connect to the same network.
-Also, the first one shown in the list becomes the Default network adapter in the Azure virtual machine.
+Also, the first adapter that's shown in the list becomes the default network adapter in the Azure virtual machine.

 Azure Hybrid Benefit

-Microsoft Software Assurance customers can use Azure Hybrid Benefit to save on licensing costs for Windows Server machines that are migrated to Azure, or to use Azure for disaster recovery.
-If you're eligible to use the Azure Hybrid Benefit, you can specify that the virtual machine assigned this benefit is the one Azure Site Recovery creates if there's a failover.
-To do this:
+Microsoft Software Assurance customers can use Azure Hybrid Benefit to save on licensing costs for Windows Server computers that are migrated to Azure.
+The benefit also applies to Azure disaster recovery.
+If you're eligible, you can assign the benefit to the virtual machine that Site Recovery creates if there's a failover.

-- Go to the Compute and Network properties section of the replicated virtual machine.
+- Go to the Computer and Network properties of the replicated virtual machine.

-- Answer the question that asks if you have a Windows Server License that makes you eligible for Azure Hybrid Benefit.
+- Answer when asked if you have a Windows Server license that makes you eligible for Azure Hybrid Benefit.

-- Select the check box to confirm that you have an eligible Windows Server license with Software Assurance, which you can use to apply the Azure Hybrid Benefit on the machine that will be created on failover.
+- Confirm that you have an eligible Windows Server license with Software Assurance that you can use to apply the benefit to the VM that will be created at failover.

 Learn more about Azure Hybrid Benefit.

-After protection is complete and the machine has reached a protected state, you can try a failover to check whether your application comes up in Azure or not.
+After the virtual machine reaches a protected state, try a failover to check whether your application appears in Azure.